About Accessibility at Hestercombe

 We are suitable for access by large coaches, minibuses and cars.

-There are four spaces available on site for Blue Badge parking, and it is not necessary to book these in advance.
+There are five spaces available on site for Blue Badge parking, and it is not necessary to book these in advance.

 Although there is no parking as such at the front of Hestercombe House, people with accessibility requirements can be dropped off here – cars should then be parked in the main visitor car park.